yoptohlejepeta/presentation-template/README.md

 ## How do I use this?
 You will simply need to have all the .sty files and fonts folder in the source folder in your LaTeX file's working directory.
 Then add `\usetheme{wildcat}` to your preamble.
 See source/wildcat-example.tex for an example document.
 If you do not have the rights to the fonts in the fonts folder, you can add `\usefonttheme{wildcat-overleaf}` to use fonts common to Windows/MacOS systems and available using Overleaf.

+Users on Overleaf can also use the [Overleaf template](https://www.overleaf.com/latex/templates/wildcat/knynymwgrxxj) to quickly start a new wilcat-themed beamer project.

 ## Can I customize it?
 Yes!
 The theme is designed to be (hopefully) easy to customize with your own colors, fonts, and even background patterns.
 The file source/wildcat-demo.pdf provides numerous examples of how to change the these your liking.
 I also tried as best I could to add informative comments at every step in the .sty files.